Backhoe loader, and tractor

 25 March 2008

-JCB says that one of the problems with industrial tractors is that they tend to be based on agricultural machines.
-Its new Midi CX model however has been designed for the rigours of construction work, and draws on the company's long experience in backhoe loaders.
+JCB says one of the problems with industrial tractors is that they tend to be based onagricultural machines.
+Its new Midi CX model however has been designed for the rigours of construction work, and draws on the long experience in backhoe loaders.

-Indeed, the machine is positioned in its backhoe range between the 1CX and 2CX models, and comes with a rear-mounted excavator arm.
-What is unusual – to European eyes at least – is that the backhoe is demountable, allowing the Midi CX to function as a simple tractor with just a front loader bucket.
+Indeed, the machine fits into its backhoe range between the 1CX and 2CX models, and comes with a rear-mounted excavator arm.
+What is unusual – to European eyes at least – is that the backhoe is detachable, allowing the Midi CX to function as a simple tractor with just a front loader bucket.
 The decoupling process takes two minutes, and requires only one person.

 The parallels with a tractor continue at the rear, with the option of a power take-off (PTO) allowing the use of a range of different attachments and tools once the excavator arm has been removed.
-This comes with a ‘creep speed' function, which allows the PTO speed to be set independently of the machine's travel speed.
+This comes with ‘creepition, which allows the PTO speed to be set independent of the travel speed.

 In addition to this, the Midi CX is compatible with attachments developed for other JCB machines of a similar size – its 2CX backhoe loader, 803 mini excavator and Robot range of skid steer loaders.
 As well as buckets, forks and breakers, these include tools such as augers, box scrapers, mowers, flails and hedge trimmers.

-Finally, in the mini excavator segment, JCB is launching the 8020 to compete in the popular 2 tonne class.
-It offers a 2,4 m dig depth and 2,75 m dump height and is a reduced-rather than zero-tailswing design.
+Finally, in the mini excavator segment, JCB is launching the 8020 to compete in the popular 2 t class.
+It offers a 2,4 m dig depth and 2,75 m dump height and is a reduced – rather than zero-tailswing design.